harmonylang/harmonylang/README.md

 You can find more information about the HarmonyLang extension project in [this document](https://docs.google.com/document/d/16pO-tNLfNebIAuqb_vy_z0dJyIFX_Nb-xYDXRfMqOfE/edit?usp=sharing).
 Furthermore, you can find the Harmony Python compiler, as well as additional documentation regarding the Harmony language, at this [link](http://harmony.cs.cornell.edu).

 ## Release Notes

+### 1.1.0

+- Added code autocompletion and error highlighting
+- Migrates to the new Melody Analysis Suite, with an improved UI
+  - Implements the previous standalone analyzer as a fallback
+- Bug fixes

 ### 1.0.0